pwalsh/openbudgets/docs/guide/features/accounts.rst

 Proxies
 +++++++

 Proxy Models are an excellent feature of Django, allowing the developer to customize an interface over a model with ease.

-We make use of Proxy Models on user accounts in the admin, to separate the different types of users we have into distinct admin entities.
+We make use of Proxy Models on user accounts in the admin, to separate the different types of users we have into distinct entities in the admin.

 Forms
 ~~~~~